 In this post, you’ll discover the ultimate list of facts about the Sydney Harbour Bridge, the most iconic bridge in Australia.

 1. It connects Sydney’s central business district and the North Shore

-The Sydney Harbour Bridge is the most important bridge in the city of Sydney in New South Wales, Australia.
+The Sydney Harbour Bridge is the most important in the city of Sydney in New South Wales, Australia.
 It connects the city’s central business district with its northern suburbs referred to as the “North Shore.”

 The bridge has a total length of 1,149 meters (3,770 feet) and starts at Dawes Point in the south and ends at Milsons Point in the north.
 Another famous building, the Sydney Opera House, is located just near the bridge as well.

 The bridge is a magnificent feat of engineering and an amazing landmark in a wonderful city!